CLaSS offers support for students conducting independent research in a variety of ways; these include:

-Meetings are held monthly from 10am to 12pm on Fridays in the Learning Development Zone, Ground Floor, Kimberlin Library.
+Meetings in 2018/19 are held monthly from 10am to 12pm on Thursdays in the Learning Development Zone, Ground Floor, Kimberlin Library.

 “Shut up and write” groups meet regularly across the globe (and weekly at DMU) to spend a little time together in a room to get some writing done.
-DMU holds monthly sessions aimed at staff and postgraduate researchers.
+DMU plans to hold regular sessions aimed at staff and postgraduate researchers.
 No booking or long-term commitment required - just turn up.